NOAA-Central-Library-NCL/NOAA_IR/README.md

 >>>
 ```

-Once NOAA IR collection data is downloaded, you can load it into a pandas' DataFrame object with a single command/
+Once NOAA IR collection data is downloaded, you can load it into a pandas' DataFrame object with a single command.

 ```
 >>> df = pd.DataFrame(docs)